 The convenient location is right on top of the tool.
 The shaft lock button is simple to use.
 It secures switching of bits, and the Dremel stylo comes with an excellent grip.
 The grip comes in a pencil style that gives you optimal control.

 The Dremel tool comes with a 1/8-inch collet, and some sizes are compatible with the rotary tool.
 The manual inside the package gives you a guideline and helps you choose the right bit for your application.
 The rotary tool does not make noise and allows you to carve out wood freehanded.
 It squeezes into tight and tiny spaces.

 - Maximum performance

 - Ergonomic design

 - Speed variance

 Features of the Dremel stylo

 The Dremel stylo rotates from 5,000 to 22,000 rpm, and it still has speed variance that allows you to tune the rotary tool to five different settings.
 The speed is customizable depending on the project at hand.
-There is no universal speed to multiple projects if you want to achieve accuracy.
-The materials range from glass, leather to wood.
+Multiple projects have no universal speed if you want to achieve accuracy.
+The materials range from glass and leather to wood.

-The Dremel stylo comes with a sleek design that makes it easy and comfortable to use.
+The Dremel Stylo has a sleek design that makes it easy and comfortable to use.
 The grip that comes with the rotary tool is comfortable, and the chances of feeling tired on a busy day are low.